adonisjs/v6-docs/content/docs/digging_deeper/scaffolding.md

 ## make\:middleware

 Create a new middleware class for HTTP requests.
+By default, middleware are stored inside the `app/middleware` directory.

-Make sure to register the middleware inside the [middleware stacks](../http/middleware#middleware-stacks)
+Post creation, the `make:middleware` command will prompt you register the middleware inside a [middleware stack](../http/middleware.md#middleware-stacks).

 - Form: `singular`
 - Suffix: `middleware`